The Uinta Center for the ARTS, 30 N. Main in Kamas, is dedicated to inspiring and training youth for a professional career in the performing arts.

 The film itself, which has yet to be officially titled, is a musical.

 "The crazy thing is we're shooting it with smart phones, which has been done before," Lockwood said.
-"There have been a lot of documentaries and music videos that have been made with smart phones."

 The feature film, 'Olive,' directed by Hooman Khalili and Pat Gilles, and starring Gena Rowlands, that was released last winter was the first to be shot by using a smart phone, Lookwood said.